karlebergen/karlebergen.github.io/_posts/2024-10-28-Solving-SQL-Murder-Mystery.md

 ### The Challenge

 I am currently in business school and have been learning many new skills.
-One is SQL for data analysis, and another is finding out what AI tools are best to aide with tasks like Data Analysis.
+One is SQL for data analysis, and another is how to best utilize AI tools with tasks like Data Analysis.
 As an exercise for myself and an experiment into the SQL capabilities of ChatGPT, I decided to solve the interactive [SQL Murder Mystery](https://mystery.knightlab.com) myself, and to see how ChatGPT would fair.
 The goal was to brush up on my SQL abilities, and to see if ChatGPT could solve the mystery by itself.
 Since I am testing ChatGPT's SQL abilities, I made the rule for myself that I could not give ChatGPT SQL specific hints or instructions to start.
 This would defeat the purpose of using an AI to solve data analysis.
 If I knew what the SQL query should look like, I might as well type the SQL query myself.
+I am using ChatGPT-4 in this challenge.

 Without further ado, let's start.

 ### Getting Report Data
 #### Me, a human.

-After taking a look at the schemam, I can see there is a `crime_scene_report` table.
+After taking a look at the schema, I can see there is a `crime_scene_report` table.
 Let's take a look at that.

 ![Schema]({{"/img/murder_mystery_schema.png", | relative_url }})